The Different Stages of Breast Cancer

 Stage I includes early forms of invasive breast cancer.
 The cancer has invaded other breast tissue, but tumors are small, measuring less than 2 cm—less than an inch in diameter.
 There are two subcategories, IA and IB.

-- Cancer cells have not spread.
-There is no to the lymph nodes involvement and no metastasis to other sites in the body.
+Cancer cells have not spread.
+There is no lymph node involvement and no metastasis to other sites in the body.

 Stage I treatment typically starts with local therapy—surgery and radiation.
 A lumpectomy or mastectomy are usually options.
 Doctors typically recommend adjuvant therapy, which is treatment after surgery to kill any surviving cancer cells.
 This can include chemotherapy, hormone therapy, or immune-targeted therapy.